 When buying a home, as with most endeavors, the more you know, the easier it will be.
 Proper planning will help you to focus on what you want out of your real estate purchase.
 Furthermore, planning will help you anticipate and prepare for requests from brokers, lawyers, lenders and a host of other professionals.
 This will allow you to complete your transaction with a minimum of hassles.
-(See Appendix A for a checklist.)

 It is important, first of all, to decide why you want to purchase a home.
 For instance, home ownership offers several advantages over renting.
 It can be an investment, comes with significant tax advantages, offers fixed housing expenses, gives you control over your environment and provides several intrinsic benefits such as pride of ownership, security and independence.

-Advantages of Ownership
+Advantages of ownership

 More than just a place to live, the real value of home ownership comes from owning a piece of real estate that may increase in value over time.
 Historically, homes appreciate in value and a profit can be made on the sale of your home.
 With traditional “principal and interest” loans, each monthly house payment you make goes toward paying off your loan and earns you a greater percentage of, or equity in, your home.
 Monthly rent payments earn you no equity and cannot later be recovered, as mortgage payments can, when you sell.